Toolkit protocol: organising a stocktaking exercise

 Areas to investigate

-It rarely happens that you will be the first person working on pollinators, even if it’s not a mainstream environmental topic.
-What other process and events have been organised in the area you are interested in and by whom?
-Don’t limit yourself to initiatives that focused on the same topics and take into consideration also awareness raising, educational and citizen science projects – this will help you understand the general level of knowledge about the topic.
-Strat by investigating what issues emerged in the other processes - this might include key concerns and interests of citizens, which might be something impacting the direction of your process.
+What other participatory processes and events have been organised in the area you are interested in and by whom?
+Don’t limit yourself to initiatives that focused on the exact same topics or on invited citizen participation exercises.
+Do take into consideration also awareness raising as well as educational and citizen science projects – this will help you understand the general level of knowledge about the topic among the communities invited to participate in your exercise.
+Start by investigating what issues emerged in the other processes, which might include concerns and interests of citizens, or even ideas to address the issue of concern.
 Take notice of the difficulties that the initiatives struggled with.
 Perhaps there is lack of knowledge on pollinators or there are strong social tensions about it.
 This will help you prepare your process better.
 Were there any recommendations produced that you could use as a starting point for your project?
-If so, see if you can bring their authors to present them.
-Who are the 'key players' in the area and what is their position on pollinators or more broadly on biodiversity issues?
-Would they join your process to contribute their knowledge?
-Are there potential allies and collaborators or organisations that could support you in some way?
+Or was there any actions taken, following specific forms of citizen engagement?
+If so, see if it is appropriate to bring the relevant actors to present them.

-Getting familiar with narratives
+Getting familiar with narratives in the media

-One aspect of stock taking we would like to spend more time on is a basic understanding of ideas about pollinators that circulate in the public space.
-Whether you look at scientific papers, agricultural magazines, gardening blogs, industry statements or social media posts, they all present pollinators and issues associated with them (impact of climate change of the movement of species; using commercially available bumblebee colonies; selecting prettiest and bee friendly flowers; negligent impact of pesticides on insects when administered in the right way; complaints about a new way to manage green spaces in a local park) in a particular light.
-They pick some actors, events, relationships, facts, causal relations, arguments and tie them together in a particular way.
-As such, they all use narratives.
+One aspect of stock taking we would like to spend more time on is a basic understanding of ideas about pollinators that circulate in public media.
+Whether you look at scientific papers, traditional media, agricultural magazines, gardening blogs, industry statements or social media posts, they all present pollinators and issues associated with them in a particular light (e.g., impact of climate change on the movement of species; using commercially available bumblebee colonies; selecting prettiest and bee-friendly flowers; negligent impact of pesticides on insects when administered in the right way; complaints about a new way to manage green spaces in a local park).
+In these outlets actors, events, relationships, facts, causal relations, arguments are brought together to shape specific narratives.
+An obvious place to start is with media publications and here we focus only on media narrative analysis.

-Through a narrative analysis you can unpack both the implicit assumptions on which we build our lives and the intentional attempts to present events and actions in a particular light.
-You will understand what is important to whom, why, based on what assumptions.
-This is done not to select and then repat a specific narrative.
-Participatory processes are very much about putting narratives in a constructive dialogue, which might include questioning their assumptions, reflecting on tensions between them, identifying points of contact, imagining their consequences.
-Hence, being aware of the dominant narratives you will be able to challenge them during the process, this way eventually expanding the terms of the debate.
+A narrative, in a most basic sense, is a particular representation of the world, its inhabitants and events.
+Narratives are everywhere, being part of texts, images, mundane objects, etc. Narratives articulate, for example, values, identities, visions, aspirations, promises, assumptions, ideals and beliefs.
+They foreground particular ways of seeing, understanding and interpreting the world, and therefore reflect the positions of their 'narrators'.
+Media narrative analysis helps with unpacking both the implicit assumptions about pollinators and the intentions of the narrators to present events and actions in a particular light.
+You will understand what is important to whom, why, based on what assumptions and claims.
+This is important because participatory processes are often about putting narratives in a constructive dialogue, which might include questioning their assumptions, reflecting on tensions between them, identifying points of contact, imagining the consequences of their promises and assumptions.
+Hence, by being aware of the dominant narratives you will enable participants to challenge them during the process, this way eventually expanding the terms of the debate.

 - How does the narrative analysis connect to the purpose of your process?
 If you run a co-creation project for a local park, the purpose of narrative analysis will likely be to understand the concerns of different groups of citizens.
 If you run a deliberation process on the pesticides use in agriculture, you should carefully analyse stakeholders’ public communication campaigns to understand the way they strategically used narratives to push their respective agendas – and how this could have impacted the public debate.